Sheffield is at risk of flooding from a number of sources including:

 Report a blocked road drain (gully).

 We are the Lead Local Flood Authority.
-We take a co-ordinated approach to managing flood risk across our own services and are working closely with our partner agencies (the Environment Agency and Yorkshire Water) to develop a risk management strategy.
+We take a co-ordinated approach to managing flood risk across our own services and are working closely with our partner agencies (the Environment Agency and Yorkshire Water) to deliver a risk management strategy.

 The Environment Agency are the regulatory authority for the city’s rivers and Yorkshire Water own and manage the public sewer network.